At a Glance

 What is it?

 Many links and hints and tips and tricks find their way past my screen on a daily basis care of Google Reader, Twitter, and email exchanges with teachers.
 One day last fall, this video featuring LucidChart came to my attention.
-I played the video for my students as an example of storytelling, useful in both my American History and American Government classes as they created stories to accompany the research they were conducting.
 The simplicity with which the tool was used to create organization of ideas to tell a story resonated with them as an option for communicating complex ideas in a visual manner.
 LucidChart identifies itself as “the missing link in online productivity suites.”
 The web-based, clean interface allows for the collaborative creation of diagrams and flowcharts for publishing.
 I recommend this tool as fast, easy to learn, collaborative, and functional on any browser.

 Registering is a breeze, needing only a valid email address.
 I created a flowchart in LucidChart to detail the steps for getting started with the tool.
 Many of the boxes are hotlinked—run your mouse over the textbox, and if a hand appears there is a link to explore.
 (Make sure you have popups unblocked to view the included links.)
 The tour, examples, forums, and tutorials are appropriately helpful and clear.
 If you believe that this is a tool that would suit your educational pursuits, there is an educational version that is available free of charge to K–12 teachers and students.
 For the more tech-savvy, there is also an integrated function between Google Apps and LucidChart.
 In an email exchange with David Grow of LucidChart he stated,